 2. Fix Date & Time On Your Computer

-On the next screen, make sure that your Time Zone is correct and the Date and time as displayed is correct.
+1. Go to Settings > Time & Language > on the next screen, make sure that your Time Zone is correct and the correct Date and time is displayed.

 3. Clear SSL Certificate Cache

 Follow the steps below to clear the SSL Certificate cache stored on your computer.

 1. Right-click on the Start button and click on Run.

 2. In the Run Command window, type inetcpl.cpl and click on OK.